 You can gently massage their throats or blow on their face, which may cause them to swallow and clear the irritation causing the reverse sneezing.
 Any type of more serious intervention can actually increase the stress of the episode and is unnecessary.

-Some owners will give their dogs Benadryl if they suspect environmental allergies are at play, however; you should always consult your veterinarian for dosing information and a work up so that you are giving the correct treatment.
+Some owners will give their dogs antihistamines if they suspect environmental allergies are at play, however; you should always consult your veterinarian for dosing information and a work up so that you are giving the correct treatment.